12/2/2021

 Thanks to an AR app, hidden technical parts are visualized in an accurate way: a wrong plan reading is not possible.
 There is no longer conflicting or missing information: the necessary information (BIM model & linked technical info) is stored on a Common Data Environment and thus becomes a 'single source of truth'.
 Live data from the building management system (sensor data and set flows, temperatures ...) is also displayed.

 By bringing together both static and dynamic data from ventilation, heating and cooling into one model, their impact on comfort can be easily read.
-Thus, necessary measures can be taken to further optimize occupant comfort.
+Thus, the necessary measures can be taken to further optimize occupant comfort.

 The benefits?

-By using an Augmented Reality app to make both BIM visualization of hidden technical parts (e.g. six-way crane), display of technical BIM information (e.g. type of valve, service company phone number ...) and visualization of sensor information (e.g. blow-in air temperature) available to everyone, comfort complaints can be addressed faster and more efficiently.
+By using an Augmented Reality app to make both BIM visualization of hidden technical components (e.g. six-way crane), display of technical BIM information (e.g. type of valve, service company phone number ...) and visualization of sensor information (e.g. blow-in air temperature) available to everyone, comfort complaints can be addressed faster and more efficiently.

-The increased comfort, ease of use, time savings, and the reduction of the risk of making mistakes are the biggest advantages here.
+The increased comfort, ease of use, time savings, and reduction of the risk of making mistakes are the biggest advantages here.
 By projecting the sensor information onto reality in a simple, intuitive manner, errors due to difficult analyses of the building management system and time losses due to look-up work are greatly reduced.

 Do you think Augmented Reality could also find an exciting application in your building?